wleepang/sagemaker4research-workshop/Labs/04-using-public-datasets.md

 Machine learning is a data driven process.
 Sharing key datasets publicly allows smart minds around the world to perform novel analyses and generate new insights.
-In this example, we will use the [1000 Genomes Project](https://aws.amazon.com/1000genomes/) dataset - a collection of DNA sequence variations from over 1000 individuals.
+In this lab, we will use the [1000 Genomes Project](https://aws.amazon.com/1000genomes/) dataset - a collection of DNA sequence variations from over 1000 individuals.
 We will apply unsupervised learning via the Amazon-provided K-Means algorithm to group the geographic location of sequences based on their variant information.